Every New Yorker can get a free, confidential, and safe COVID-19 test today! Available regardless of immigration status.

 The Mayor’s Office to Protect Tenants (MOPT) Tenant Help Line is available to answer questions about your tenancy and whether the orders or law may apply to you, and to connect you with free legal assistance through the Human Resources Administration’s Office of Civil Justice.

 To learn more about Tenants’ Rights, check out the NYC Mayor’s Office to Protect Tenants.

 Tenant Resource Portal

-- The portal also has up-to-date information on the general status of evictions in New York City Housing Court.
+The portal has resources for residential tenants to help them avoid eviction and stabilize their housing situations.
+It also has up-to-date information on the general status of evictions in New York City Housing Court.

 - Services to prevent eviction

 - Emergency rental assistance

 - Education and job placement assistance

 - Help relocating